 Tenant Satisfaction Measures

-These are a new set of measures introduced by the Regulator of Social Housing to make it really easy for social housing tenants to see how their landlord is performing.
+These are a set of measures introduced by the Regulator of Social Housing to make it really easy for social housing tenants to see how their landlord is performing.

 The measures focus on five key themes: